techcobweb/galasa/modules/buildutils/README.md

 ```
 This will recursively look for module versions, stripping off any existing suffix.
 So for example, `0.0.1-SNAPSHOT` will be changed to `0.0.1`

+### How to contribute to this module

+Take a look at the [Contributor's Guide](https://github.com/galasa-dev/galasa/blob/main/CONTRIBUTING.md).